globalbusinesssetup/palmsouq-front/README.md

 npm run dev
 # or
 yarn dev
-# or
-pnpm dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:1500](http://localhost:1500) with your browser to see the result.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.